ailin1998/cities-as-portfolios/README.md

 # Cities as Portfolios

-This repository records the first public version of the working paper:
+This repository archives a timestamped public draft of the working paper:

 **Ailin Zhang, "Cities as Portfolios."**

-First public version: April 24, 2026.
+First public draft: April 24, 2026.
+Version: v0.1-public-draft.

-## Abstract
+## Description

-This paper studies cities as portfolios of industries and evaluates urban performance jointly in terms of wage growth and wage-growth volatility.
-Using U.S. city-industry data from 1990 to 2020, it constructs an empirical urban growth-risk frontier and decomposes city performance into inherited industrial exposure and local adjustment margins.

-The current version is very preliminary.
-Comments are welcome.
+This draft develops a portfolio-based framework for studying urban labor markets and links city-level wage performance to industrial composition and local adjustment margins.

+The paper is under active revision.
+Future versions may differ substantially in structure, empirical design, interpretation, and presentation.

+Appendix, code and replication files are not included in this release.

 ## Citation

-Please cite this working paper as:
+If referring specifically to this archived version, please cite it as:

 Zhang, Ailin.
 2026.
 "Cities as Portfolios."
-Working paper.
+Working paper, v0.1-public-draft.

-## Version

-v0.1-public-draft

-Code and replication files are not included in this release.